 Special Cases and Considerations

 - Percentages Greater Than 100%: Percentages greater than 100% represent values larger than the whole.
-For example, 150% means 150 out of 100, or 150/100.
+To give you an idea, 150% means 150 out of 100, or 150/100.
 This fraction can be simplified to 3/2 or expressed as a mixed number, 1 1/2.

 - Percentages Less Than 1%: Percentages less than 1% represent very small portions of the whole.
-For example, 0.5% means 0.5 out of 100, or 0.5/100.
+As an example, 0.5% means 0.5 out of 100, or 0.5/100.
 To convert this to a standard fraction, you can multiply both the numerator and denominator by 10 to eliminate the decimal, resulting in 5/1000.
 This fraction can then be simplified to 1/200.

 - Mixed Number Percentages: Some percentages may be expressed as mixed numbers, such as 12 1/2%.
 To convert this to a fraction, first convert the mixed number to an improper fraction.
 In this case, 12 1/2% becomes 25/2%.
 Then, express this as a fraction with a denominator of 100: (25/2)/100.
 To simplify, multiply the denominator of the percentage fraction by 100: 25/(2 * 100) = 25/200.
 Finally, simplify the fraction to its lowest terms: 25/200 = 1/8.